emjose/candy-cocoa/README.md

 <a href=#live-site>![Click below to expand GIFs](https://res.cloudinary.com/dn1e07eul/image/upload/v1660771913/Readme%20Headers/inter-click-below-to-expand-gifs-sub_dremgj.png)</a>

-**I apologize for any delay in the loading of GIFs.
+**Please pardon any delay in the loading of GIFs.
 Thank you for your patience.**

 <br>